 Alpha Protocol: The game I hate to hate.

 Alpha Protocol makes me cry inside.
-Mostly because of so much wasted potential for this to become one of the greatest games of 2010 and a great mark for other modern shooter RPGs to follow.
+To witness so much wasted potential for this to become one of the greatest games of 2010 and a great mark for other modern shooter RPGs to follow is truly one of this generation's most disheartening tragedies.
 What founded these tears, specifically, are thanks to how poorly it plays, the astonishingly sub-par graphics, clumsy animations, bugs, glitchs and just the overall coat of crap that reaches across to every corner.

 Alpha Protocol is an Action/RPG very akin to the likes of the original Mass Effect, although Mass Effect had a fairly strong balance between both the shooting and RPG elements, Alpha Protocol favours greatly with the RPG aspect of the genre.
 Which was in fact one of the parts of the game that I enjoyed; I liked the idea of watching super-spy Michael Thorton grow, gaining new abilities and such.
 But with the gunplay and how it's affected with this RPG regime can make it laughably unplayable at times.